awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_Java.managingappenv.ec2.md

 ## Amazon EC2 Instance Types<a name="create_deploy_Java.managingappenv.ec2.instancetypes"></a>

 **Instance type** displays the instance types available to your Elastic Beanstalk application\.
 Change the instance type to select a server with the characteristics \(including memory size and CPU power\) that are most appropriate to your application\.
-For example, applications with intensive and long\-running operations may require more CPU or memory\.
+For example, applications with intensive and long\-running operations can require more CPU or memory\.

 For more information about the Amazon EC2 instance types available for your Elastic Beanstalk application, see [Instance Types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) in the *Amazon Elastic Compute Cloud User Guide*\.